dgrnbrg/libdistsys/README.md

 The above listed features are tested using generative testing to verify their propertie to verify their properties

+## Contributors

+Thanks to Russell Brown (@russelldb) for coming up with the original implementation of Orswots in Erlang, on whose code this library's implementation of Orswots is based.

 ## License

 Copyright © 2014, 2015 David Greenberg